olivmath/olivmath/README-en.md

 I learned a lot, made great friends and worked hard.

 I graduated in Mathematics (2021), participated in events at the largest mathematics institute in the world (IMPA).
-I got Blockchain Professional Certification from the University of California (Berkeley) Today I research Blockchain on iCoLab.
-(2022)
+I got Blockchain Professional Certification from the University of California (Berkeley).
+Today I research Blockchain on iCoLab (2022).
 ```

 ## 🏗 Intrapreneurship